 Here's another fact to ponder.
 Every time a farmer in a Third World country clears and burns an acre of heavily wooded forest to grow sweet potatoes or graze cattle (a practice called "slash and burn" agriculture), he releases as much carbon into the atmosphere as 400 SUVs do in a year!
 And many of these farmers will slash and burn 20 to 50 acres a year!

 In Brazil alone, nearly 3 million acres of rain forest are being slashed and burned into oblivion every year.
 Multiply these acres times the amount of carbon that is being put back into the atmosphere and it far outweighs the CO2 that's being released by the entire U.S vehicle fleet!
-So don't pin all the blame for global warming on SUVs, cars and trucks.
+So don't pin all the blame for Global Warming and Climate Change on SUVs, cars and trucks.
 Blame deforestation, industrialization and cow farts (which release methane, which is a greenhouse gas).

 Today's emission controls have done an amazing job of minimizing pollution from motor vehicles.
 But one thing emission control technology has not been able to change is the basic chemistry of combustion itself.
 The ongoing issue is CO2 (carbon dioxide) and the impact rising levels of atmospheric CO2 worldwide is having on the climate.
 Rising CO2 levels cause a gradual warming of the Earth's average temperature.
 This can change ocean temperatures, currents, global weather patterns and rainfall, all of which can have far-reaching and negative consequences for agriculture, fishing and life in general.
 Some fear it may even lead to a melting of the polar ice caps causing the oceans to rise and flood coastal areas.

 With fewer trees left to absorb carbon and more vehicles producing carbon, don't expect the atmosphere's carbon balance to improve any time soon.
 The scales have probably tipped irreversibly towards higher and higher levels of CO2 for the foreseeable future.